Understanding DHCP or Dynamic Host Configuration Protocol

 - While assigning the IP addresses to different hosts sometimes, conflicts in the IP addresses might occur.

-The Dynamic Host Configuration Protocol is a very crucial and a critical network service that is a must have as using It will help you as a System Administrator or a Network Administrator in order to deal with the clients by assigning, tracking and re-assigning IP.
+The Dynamic Host Configuration Protocol is a very crucial and critical network service that is a must have as using It will help you as a System Administrator or a Network Administrator in order to deal with the clients by assigning, tracking and re-assigning IP.
 Leaving the management besides, in case of any problems you just need to stay connected to your server and to verify the settings rather than running between your clients.

 This has been a guide to What is DHCP?.
 Here we have discuss the understanding of DHCP, how it works along with the Advantages and Disadvantages.
 You may also have a look at the following articles to learn more –